4 STEPS TO CONSIDER WHEN SETTING PERSONAL GOALS

 Many of us embark on the age-old new year’s tradition of setting resolutions — however, how often do we actually stick to the commitments we hope to accomplish?
 Roughly 80 percent of people who create well-intentioned yearly resolutions have abandoned them by the second week of February.

-Effective goal-setting can be tricky, and while the new year doesn’t need to be the only time for us to pledge ourselves to self-improvement, here are some key actionable tips you can easily implement to ensure that your 2022 resolutions can truly be productive in getting you one step closer to your desired growth trajectory!
+The new year doesn’t need to be the only time for us to pledge ourselves to self-improvement and goal-setting.
+Here are some key actionable tips you can easily implement to ensure that your resolutions can truly be productive in getting you one step closer to your desired growth trajectory!

 A key first step prior to goal-setting involves reflection.